-How Your AC Works
+How Your Air Conditioner Works

 How Can I Prevent Excess Humidity?

 This appliance is a great way to regulate the humidity in your home.
 If you live in a particularly humid climate, a dehumidifier might be a helpful purchase!
-You can opt for whole house dehumidifiers or smaller ones that focus on one area or room in your home.
+You can opt for whole-house dehumidifiers or smaller ones that focus on one area or room in your home.

 By having proper ventilation through exhaust fans, you can ensure the air in your home isn’t stale and sticky.
 In addition to using exhaust fans, crack open a window occasionally.

-- Wipe Down Excess Water
+Wipe Down Excess Water

-Learn How to Control Humidity with Mattioni!
+Learn How To Control Humidity With Mattioni!